ibm-cloud-docs/Cloudant/offerings/gdpr.md

 verifies the request to confirm the `id` contains PI. {{site.data.keyword.cloudant_short_notm}} does not purge data that does not have PI in the `_id`.
 1. {{site.data.keyword.cloudant_short_notm}} triggers the purging action to permanently remove the requested data.

-This process is only to be used for emergency deletion requests (for example, *right to be forgotten*) and must not be relied upon long-term.
+This process is only to be used for emergency deletion requests (for example, *Right to be forgotten*) and must not be relied upon long-term.
 If your application is intentionally using PI in document IDs, then it must be changed to either pseudonymise that PI, or not use PI in document IDs.
 You cannot